sentairanger/Flask-Dual-Robot/README.md

 If you want to push and tag this docker image, you'll need a dockerhub account.
 Once you do then use the `docker login` command to log in.
 Then run the `docker tag python-dualrobot linuxrobotgeek/python-dualrobot:tag-version`.
 You can put any tag you want like v1.0.1.
 Then to push it type `docker push linuxrobotgeek/python-dualrobot:tag-version`.
 And that's it.
 Once you finish you can logout with `docker logout` and you can stop the container with `docker stop [container-id]`.

+## Running the app in Kubernetes

+Using the Docker image you created you can run this app locally or on a virtual machine.
+If you want to run this locally you can use kind or if you're running it virtually use k3s.
+Install k3s using this [link](https://k3s.io/).
+Also install vagrant following this [link](https://www.vagrantup.com/downloads).
+Also make sure to have VirtualBox installed as well.
+Once that's done you need to run the VM with the vagrant file I have provided.
+Run the `vagrant up` command and the VM should work.
+To ssh into it run `vagrant ssh`.
+Once inside the VM install k3s inside the VM.
+Then to create a new deployment with `kubectl create deploy python-dualrobot --image=linuxrobotgeek/python-dualrobot:tagnumber`.
+Then check it was created with `kubectl get deploy` or `kubectl get po`.
+Next, to run it you want to port forward it with `kubectl port-forward svc/python-dualrobot --address 0.0.0.0 5000:5000`.
+Svc means service so if you use po for example make sure you get the pod id of it by running `kubectl get po`.
+Then go to `192.168.50.4:5000` and the app should now be displayed.